MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 If this policy isn't set, users will be allowed to add exceptions to allow blockable mixed content and disable autoupgrades for optionally blockable mixed content.

+Policy options mapping:

-* 2 = Do not allow any site to load blockable mixed content
+* BlockInsecureContent (2) = Do not allow any site to load mixed content

-* 3 = Allow users to add exceptions to allow blockable mixed content
+* AllowExceptionsInsecureContent (3) = Allow users to add exceptions to allow mixed content

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes